 - Frustration about being blamed for something that wasn’t their fault.

-People who feel this way sometimes cast themselves in the role of scapegoat or sacrificial lamb, and say things like: “They threw me under the bus because they didn’t want to deal with the real issue.”
+People who use this phrase often cast themselves in the role of scapegoat or sacrificial lamb, and say things like: “They threw me under the bus because they didn’t want to deal with the real issue.”
 Or: “They threw me under the bus because they weren’t willing to tell the boss to his face that his idea was stupid.”

 Taking a Better Route

 “They threw me under the bus” is an evocative blanket statement — an excuse that everyone can relate to for why things didn’t work out.
-It lets the complainer personalize the issue, but without taking responsibility for it, by claiming that others behaved badly and in a directly attacking or demeaning way.
+It lets the complainer personalize the issue, without taking any responsibility for it.
 Although the expression is clearly a cry for support, sympathy, and redress, it never seems to shift a negative situation forward.
 Instead, it just reinforces how victimized someone feels.

 It’s a lot easier to say, “They tried to hurt me” than: “It didn’t go so well, and I need to figure out how to recover and rebut the objection or how not to trigger that concern again.
 Maybe I didn’t do all my due diligence or account for something they cared about.”

-I’ve heard about employees being “thrown under the bus” in so many different organizations, in response to widely ranging circumstances by employees at all levels, that I’ve begun to ask the people who use it what they really mean.
+I’ve heard about employees being “thrown under the bus” in so many different organizations, in response to such widely ranging circumstances by employees at all levels, that I ask the people who use it what they really mean.
 When people describe what actually happened, they can take a first step toward addressing their hurt and resentment instead of merely labeling colleagues as unhelpful, disloyal, or downright mean.

 If you’d like to review the “traffic accidents” within your organization, you can include these questions when you “interview the victim:”